-PlayVS wants every high school to have an eSports team
+PlayVS wants every high school to have an esports team

 PlayVS, a Science-backed startup out of Los Angeles, is looking to change that.

-Founded by Delane Parnell, PlayVS has signed an exclusive contract with the National Federation of State High School Associations (NHFS) to provide support in building the infrastructure for high school esports, allowing students to play esports on behalf of their school all the way to the state championship level.
+Founded by Delane Parnell, PlayVS has signed an exclusive contract with the National Federation of State High School Associations (NFHS) to provide support in building the infrastructure for high school esports, allowing students to play esports on behalf of their school all the way to the state championship level.

 Most of us have participated in high school sports in some way, but many of us aren’t aware of all the moving parts going on behind the scenes.
 The NFHS, essentially the NCAA of high school sports and activities, handles those moving parts for more than 90 percent of schools in the U.S. across almost every sport.